Graded Character Formula for Fusion Products of Irreducible Modules and Littlewood-Richardson Coefficients in Type $A_2$: Introduction

-Given a dominant integral weight $\lambda$, a $\mathbb N$-graded cyclic $\mathfrak g[t]$-module $W_{loc}(\lambda)$, with highest weight $\lambda$ was introduced in \cite{CPWeyl}.
-This module is called the local Weyl module with highest weight $\lambda$.
-It is defined via generators and relations and it has the property that every finite-dimensional cyclic $\mathfrak g[t]$ module generated by a highest weight vector of weight $\lambda$ is a quotient of the local Weyl module $W_{loc}(\lambda)$.
-In particular, the fusion product of the fundamental representations, with highest weight $\lambda$ is a quotient of $W_{loc}(\lambda).$ In \cite{CL}, an explicit basis for local Weyl modules over $\mathfrak{sl}_{n+1}[t]$ had been constructed and it was shown that the dimension of $W_{loc}(\sum\limits_{i=1}^n\lambda_i\omega_i)$ is $\prod\limits_{i=1}^{n}{\binom{n+1}{i}}^{\lambda_i}$.
-This showed that the fusion product of fundamental representations of $\mathfrak{sl}_{n+1}$ with highest weight $\lambda$, are in fact isomorphic to $W_{loc}(\sum\limits_{i=1}^n\lambda_i\omega_i)$.
+Given a dominant integral weight $\lambda=\sum\limits_{i=1}^n r_i\omega_i$, a $\mathbb{Z}_+$-graded cyclic $\mathfrak g[t]$-module $W_{loc}(\lambda)$, with the highest weight $\lambda$ was introduced in \cite{CPWeyl}.
+This module is called the local Weyl module with the highest weight $\lambda$.
+It is defined via generators and relations, and it has the property that every finite-dimensional cyclic $\mathfrak g[t]$ module generated by the highest weight vector of weight $\lambda$ is a quotient of the local Weyl module $W_{loc}(\lambda)$.
+By construction, fusion product of evaluation modules are highest weight cyclic representations of current Lie algebras and hence quotients of local Weyl modules.
+Further the underlying vector space of the fusion product modules and consequently their dimensions are known.
+In \cite{CL}, by constructing explicit bases for local Weyl modules over $\mathfrak{sl}_{n+1}[t]$, it was shown that the dimension of $W_{loc}(\lambda)$ is equal to the dimension of the fusion product $V(\omega_1)^{z_{11}}\ast \cdots \ast V(\omega_1)^{z_{1r_1}}\ast \cdots \ast V(\omega_n)^{z_{nr_n}}$, thereby proving that the fusion product of fundamental representations of $\mathfrak{sl}_{n+1}$ with highest weight $\lambda$, is in fact isomorphic to $W_{loc}(\lambda)$.
 This established the conjecture in \cite{CL} for the fusion product of fundamental representations of $\mathfrak{sl}_{n+1}$.
-Subsequently, by defining special quotients of the local Weyl modules, the conjecture was proved in certain special cases in \cite{F.homogeneous,fmm17,kl, cv15, Naoi2012, BK}.
-In \cite{cv15}, a new family of finite-dimensional quotients of the local Weyl module called the Chari-Venkatesh (CV) modules was introduced.
-These modules are associated to a family of partitions $\bxi$ that are indexed by the set of positive roots of $\mathfrak g$ and they satisfy certain natural compatibility conditions.
-By proving that fusion product of irreducible $\lie{sl}_2[t]$-modules is isomorphic to CV-modules, the conjecture in \cite{CL} was established in \cite{cv15} for $\lie g$ of type $A_1.$
+In \cite{cv15}, suitable quotients of local Weyl modules called the Chari-Venkatesh (CV) modules were introduced.
+Once again by determining an explicit basis for this new family of modules, it was proved that every fusion product module over $\mathfrak{sl}_2[t]$ is isomorphic to a Chari-Venkatesh module and this helped obtain a reproof of the conjecture in \cite{CL} for $\lie g$ of type $A_1$.

-In this paper we study the structure of the fusion product of two irreducible $\mathfrak{sl}_3$-modules and in this case, give a new proof of the conjecture.
-Our work is motivated by the study of the construction of the monomial basis of the local Weyl modules of $\mathfrak{sl}_{n+1}$ in \cite{CL} and its relation with the presentations of the fusion product modules given in \cite{cv15}.
-Here, we generalize the approach taken in the latter and obtain a graded decomposition of the fusion product of two irreducible $\mathfrak{sl}_3$-modules.